-Subject: Medically Necessary Orthodontia Related to the Pediatric Dental Essential Benefit in the Affordable Care Act (ACA)
+Subject: Medically necessary orthodontia related to the pediatric dental essential benefit in the Affordable Care Act (ACA)

-Each benefits plan defines which services are covered, which are excluded and which are subject to dollar caps or other limits.
-Members and their dentists will need to consult the member's benefits plan to determine if there are any exclusions or other benefits limitations apply to this service or supply.
-The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
-The member's benefits plan determines coverage.
-Some plans exclude coverage for services or supplies that we consider medically necessary.
+The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
+The member's benefit plan determines coverage.
+Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
-In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.
+In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

 Comprehensive medically necessary orthodontic services are covered for members who have a severe handicapping malocclusion related to a medical condition such as:

 To be considered medically necessary (needed to treat, correct or ameliorate a medical defect or condition,) orthodontic services must be an essential part of an overall treatment plan developed by both the physician and the dentist in consultation with each other.

 Establishment of medical necessity requires documentation to support the severe handicapping malocclusion and medical condition status.
 To qualify for coverage, a score of 42 points or greater on the Modified Salzmann Index is needed.
 Documentation must include a completed Salzmann assessment form and a written report from the attending physician, pediatrician, or qualified medical specialist(s) treating the deformity/anomaly.
 Progress notes, photographs and other relevant supporting documentation may be included as appropriate.